Max Muncy Preview, Player Props: Dodgers vs. Giants

 Giants Pitching Rankings

-- The 8.5 strikeouts per nine innings compiled by the Giants pitching staff ranks 22nd in the league.

-- The Giants have a 4.06 team ERA that ranks 12th across all MLB pitching staffs.
+- The Giants have a 4.07 team ERA that ranks 12th among all MLB pitching staffs.

-- Giants pitchers combine to give up 169 home runs (1.1 per game), the first-fewest in baseball.
+- The Giants surrender the fewest home runs in baseball (172 total, 1.1 per game).

-- Winn (1-2) takes the mound for the Giants in his fifth start of the season.
-He's put together a 3.89 ERA in 37 2/3 innings pitched, with 30 strikeouts.
+- The Giants will send Beck (3-3) to the mound to make his third start of the season.

 © 2023 Data Skrive.
 All rights reserved.